 Strategic objectives turn a passive strategy into an active one.
 An active strategy is one that motivates and drives people to do their best while they are doing their day job.
 It is not an additional or separate set of activities bolted on the side or something to be done when time allows.

-In their book, The Institute Way, Howard Rolm and associates sum up Strategic Objectives by saying:
+In their book, The Institute Way, Howard Rolm describes the balanced scorecard method and sums up Strategic Objectives by saying:

 “Strategic Objectives are considered the DNA of the Balanced Scorecard system”

 They recognise that in any strategic planning process, the way to bring a strategy alive is to create meaningful Strategic Objectives.

 Do not be fooled into thinking strategic objectives are just part of corporate strategic thinking.
 Strategic objectives apply to all levels of an organisation.
 The statements used may be different in nature, but their impact will be the same.
 A corporate strategic objective may be more encompassing, for example ‘Improve Customer Satisfaction’.
 Whereas a business unit or department level may be more specific for example ‘Improve customer satisfaction through better customer contact’.
 And finally, at an individual level the strategic objective may be more specific still, for example ‘Improve customer satisfaction by spending at least 40% time on the customer site’.